Qalebatuqo Hatuqay

-Shuwpagwe Qalawebateqo (Къалэбатыкъо Шупагуэ) was a Circassian politician and military commander who served as the 1st leader of the Circassian Confederation from 1807 to 1827.
+Qalebatuqo Hatuqay Shupako (Къэлэубатыкъо Хьатыкъуай ШIупакIо) was a Circassian politician and military commander who served as the leader of the Circassian Confederation from 1807 to 1827.
 He took part in the Russo-Circassian War.
-Not much is recorded about Qalawebateqo.
+He is called "Kalabat-Oku Hatukwoi" by James Bell.

 Biography

 Early life

-Not much is recorded about Qalawebateqo, as Circassians did not write down their history, and all knowledge comes from Russian and British sources.
+Not much is recorded about Qalebatuqo, as Circassians did not write down their history, and all knowledge comes from Russian and British sources.
 He had a brother named Kushmud.
 His exact birth date is not known.
 Of Circassian Natukhaj nobility, he was raised with a martial education.

 Name

-His name translates to "Shuwpagwe, son of Qalubat".
-In 1807, Shuwpagwe Qalawebateqo self-proclaimed himself as the leader of the Circassian confederation, and divided Circassia into 12 major regions.
+His name was Hatuqay and he was a nobleman of the House of Shupako belonging to the Qalebatuqo sub-branch.

 Participation in the Russo-Circassian War

-Qalawebateqo was a respected person all around Circassia and fought in the Russo-Circassian War.
+Qalebatuqo was a respected person all around Circassia and fought in the Russo-Circassian War.

 Leadership

-In 1807, Shuwpagwe Qalawebateqo self-proclaimed himself as the leader of the Circassian confederation, and divided Circassia into 12 major regions.
-These regions were Shapsugo-Natukhaj, Abdzakh, Chemguy, Barakay, Bzhedug, Kabardo-Besleney, Hatuqway, Makhosh, Bashilbey, Taberda, Abkhazia and Ubykh.
+In 1807, Shupako Qalebatuqo self-proclaimed himself as the leader of the Circassian confederation, and divided Circassia into 12 major regions.
+These regions were Shapsugo-Natukhaj, Abdzakh, Chemguy, Barakay, Bzhedug, Kabardo-Besleney, Hatuqay, Makhosh, Bashilbey, Taberda, Abkhazia and Ubykh.

 In 1827, Ismail Berzeg officially declared the military confederation of the Circassian tribes.
 By the end of 1839, he managed to unite a significant part of the population under his control.
 His nominal reign therefore came to an end.